National Data Buoy Center buoy at Gray's Reef, Georgia (31.40°N, 80.87°W)

 The National Data Buoy Center (NDBC) Mooring 41008 is located 40 nautical miles Southeast of Savannah, Georgia in Gray's Reef National Marine Sanctuary.
 On July 17, 2006 PMEL in collaboration with NDBC and researchers from the University of Georgia deployed a MAPCO2 system on the NDBC 41008 buoy.
 Dr. Scott Noakes and Wei-Jun Cai are collaborating with us to maintain the system and have been deploying other sensors and making a variety of biogeochemical measurements in the Sanctuary.
 For more information about complimentary projects at Gray's Reef visit the Gray's Reef researcher's webpage.

 On September 19, 2011, a surface seawater pH sensor was added to the Grays Reef mooring.
 By measuring pH in addition to pCO2, we are able to more accurately and precisely study the changes associated with ocean acidification.
 All seawater pH observations are shown in the second figure below.
+This project is supported by NOAA's Ocean Acidification Program.

 Finalized Data availability: submitted to Carbon Dioxide Information Analysis Center (CDIAC).